Zesty and festive, these chocolate dipped orange cookie crinkles are perfect for Valentine’s Day (or any time of the year!)

 I am kind of cheating today!

 This recipe is based off my Orange Cookie Crinkles, which I posted last week.
-As this recipe has worked many times for me, both with orange and lemon flavours, I knew I would be using it again.
+As this recipe has worked many times for me, both with orange and lemon flavors, I knew I would be using it again.

 Now, this time around I didn’t change it at all.
 I may have added more orange zest, but that is about it.
 They were perfect as is.
 But I wanted to spruce things up and immediately my mind went to the pairing of chocolate and orange.